BigQuery destination for batch exports

 Create service account

-1. Create a role which has only the specific permissions the batch export requires:
+1. Create one or more roles which have the specific permissions the batch export requires.

 • bigquery.datasets.get